Faisal Shaikh

 Faisal Moosa Mamlekar Shaikh, (born 2 December 1977) is a first-class cricketer who played for Goa and Mumbai in the Ranji Trophy.
-He was born in Bombay, Maharashtra.
-Faisal is a right-hand batsman and right-arm offbreak bowler.
+He was born in Bombay, Maharashtra, India.
+Faisal is known for his right-arm offbreak bowling, and bats right-handed.

 Faisal began his domestic career for Mumbai, playing two first-class matches during the 1997–98 Ranji Trophy.
 He returned to the national level in 2002, representing Goa.
 In December 2002, he took 9/29 in the 2002–03 Ranji Trophy playing for Goa against Services which was the fourth best bowling figures in Ranji Trophy history; as of July 2020, it is the fifth best.
 It was one of three five-wicket hauls that Skaikh took in the 2002–03 Ranji Trophy.